rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 ```

-we read multi-sample varients file
+we read multi-sample variants file
 and print the samples count (269 bulls)

 ```